Why Pay for a Credit Card with an Annual Fee?

 In my opinion, if a credit card offers a signup bonus that is more valuable than the annual fee, then you should seriously consider applying for the card based on that perk alone.
 Of course, you need to factor in how much you need to spend to get that bonus, and what the bonus is worth after paying the fee.
 Let’s take a quick look at some of the offers out there.

-The best signup bonus deal out there right now is for the BMO World Elite Mastercard, which gives you 35,000 BMO Rewards points when you spend $3,000 in first three months.
-Those points are worth $250 and are completely free as long as you can meet the minimum spend.
+The best signup bonus deal out there right now is for the BMO World Elite Mastercard, which gives you 35,000 BMO Rewards points when you spend $3,000 in first three months, plus an annual fee waiver for the first year worth $150.
+The points are worth $250, plus the fee means $400 of value upfront, as long as you can meet the minimum spend.